2011–12 NFL playoffs: NFC: New York Giants 37, Green Bay Packers 20

 With the victory the Giants advanced to their fifth NFC Championship Game and first since 2007, when they defeated the Packers to advance to the Super Bowl.
 Manning passed for a postseason career high 330 yards on 21-for-33 passing and three touchdowns.
-Nicks caught seven passes for 165 yards and two touchdowns while Cruz added five catches for 74 yards and caught three passes for 31 yards and one touchdown.
+Nicks caught seven passes for 165 yards and two touchdowns while Cruz added five catches for 74 yards and Manningham caught three passes for 31 yards and one touchdown.
 In the defeat, Rodgers finished with 264 yards on 26-for-46 passing, two touchdowns, and an interception.
 Jennings led the Packers in receptions with four for 40 yards while Driver added three and led the team in receiving yards with 45.
 New York forced four turnovers (the interception and three fumbles) and sacked Rodgers four times.

 Green Bay was playing in its first playoff game at home since the aforementioned 2007 NFC Championship Game and lost for the second consecutive time.
 The Packers became the first team to win at least fifteen games during the season and not advance beyond their first playoff game and became the fourth team after the 1998 Vikings, the 2004 Steelers, and the 2007 Patriots to win at least 15 games during the season and not win the Super Bowl.
 As previously mentioned, the Packers became the fourth team in five years – 2007 Cowboys, 2008 Giants, and 2010 Falcons – to get the NFC's top seed and lose their first playoff game.
 This was also the sixth consecutive year in which the defending Super Bowl champion failed to win a playoff game.
 The win by the Giants also was the first win by a road team in the 2011–12 NFL playoffs.

 The Giants' win was their fifth consecutive away from home in the playoffs.
 Dating back to their 2007 Super Bowl season, the Giants played games in Raymond James Stadium, Texas Stadium, University of Phoenix Stadium, and Lambeau Field twice (including this game) and won each game.

 This was the seventh postseason meeting between the Giants and Packers, with Green Bay having won four of the prior six meetings.
 New York won the last meeting 23–20 in overtime in the 2007 NFC Championship Game.